 - CMS (WordPress itself)

-Wait here and read the requirements again before going to create a self-hosted website.
+Wait here and reread the requirements before going to create a self-hosted website.
 So you can get the briefs of building a website.
-To increase your reputation, online presence, the growth of your brand and the business, you must play smart with the above tools.
+You must play smart with the above tools to increase your reputation, online presence, and brand and business growth.
 So we will start now.

 1. Select a Perfect Niche

-If you don’t have any business or brand, then this point is very important.
-Because a brand owner will probably go with his brand-name but as an independent person, you must emphasize this point.
+Selecting an appropriate niche is crucial if you don’t have any business or brand.
+Of course, a brand owner will probably go with his brand name, but you must emphasize this as an independent person.

-If you select a proper niche then the chances of your success will be definitely more.
+If you select a proper niche, then the chances of your success will be more.

-Most of the people will suggest you go for the trending topic, but it’s not worth in every case.
+Most people will suggest you go for the trending topic, but it’s not worth it in every case.

-If you are planning a longtime career with it, then you should select an evergreen niche for your website.
+If you plan a long career with it, you should select an evergreen niche for your website.

 Important: For event blogging, you can choose trending topics or upcoming events like festivals.